tholonia/tholonia.github.io/_the_book/003-ENERGY.md

 <center><img src='../Images/newtoncradle.png' style='width:80%'/></center>

 The previous chapter established that chaos is the primal state of existence, the condition in which no pattern or order can take hold.
-It also traced the first structural event within that void: the appearance of a 0-dimensional point of somethingness, and the chain of acts that followed from it.
-But the universe we inhabit is demonstrably not chaos.
+It also traced the first structural event within that void: the appearance of a 0-dimensional point of conceptual somethingness, and the chain of acts that followed from it.
+But the growth of the Universe, or at least the scope of the Universe we exist within, most definitely has order.
 Something changed.
 That something is energy.

 Energy comes in two fundamental forms.  *Kinetic energy* is energy in motion, the kind capable of causing change through movement, such as water passing through a turbine in a dam.  *Potential energy* is energy held in reserve, not yet moving but available, such as all the water in the dam that has not yet reached the turbine.
 The key point is that potential energy always moves when given the opportunity.
 It is energy that is waiting to act, constrained only within its current context.

 Science, mythology, and religion each offer their own narratives and theories.
 Not surprisingly, many of these theories are not conceptually distant from each other.
 If we accept the first law of thermodynamics, which states that energy cannot be destroyed or created, then the energy that generated this Universe must have existed before the Universe was created.
 Where this primal energy originated remains unanswered, and likely will remain so, at least by modern science.
 Still, prior to the kinetic energy of the Big Bang, there must have been the potential energy of the Big Bang, which was energy that "wanted" to move.

 For our purposes at this moment, the details of these theories or stories do not matter.
 What matters is the general principle.
-Once that primal potential stirred within the void, something happened.
-That "something" was movement, and movement is the undeniable expression of energy.
+Once that primal potential stirred within the void there was movement, and movement is the undeniable expression of energy.
 Energy moves to resolve an imbalance, an active process of transformation.
 Once balance is achieved, energy's function shifts to maintaining it, a state of passive persistence.
-Although it is a bit anthropomorphic, we can say that the purpose of energy is to create and maintain balance.
+It may be a bit anthropomorphic to say that the purpose of energy is to create and maintain balance, but it is scientifically accurate to that that is the cause of its movement.
 What drives this tendency toward balance, and whether energy itself has a more fundamental source, is a question this book returns to once the structural tools are in place.
 This energy operates according to certain laws and within the context of duality.
 This duality can manifest as somethingness/nothingness, one/or zero, any polarity, or any difference between two things that can potentially interact.

 #### **Key 5:** Everything exists in a state of duality.